elugens/hello-javascript/docs/general-javascript-questions/error-handling/javascript-error-handling.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, we can use the global handler (global catch) window.onerror that is part of the Web API.</div><br />
   <div><strong>Technical Response:</strong> Yes, we can use the global handler (global catch) window.onerror that is part of the Web API.
 The onerror property of the GlobalEventHandlers mixin is an EventHandler that processes error events.
-Error events get fired at various targets for different kinds of errors, such as runtime errors or when a resource (such as an img or script tags) fails to load.
+Error events fire at various targets for different kinds of errors, such as runtime errors or when a resource (such as an img or script tags) fails to load.
 Installing a global error event handler is useful for the automated collection of error reports.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />